lzwjava/lzwjava.github.io/original/2025-07-13-multi-region-en.md

 Not only for coding, deployment, and release maintenance, but also for extensibility.
 Consider how to add a new country or region.
 How much effort will that require?
 If it is minimal or just involves some configuration, then our design is great.
 If it takes a few months, that's acceptable too.
 If it takes several years, will we still proceed with it?

-In Yin Wang's essay, [On Linux，Windows 和 Mac](https://www.yinwang.org/blog-cn/2013/03/07/linux-windows-mac), he mentioned that an Adobe designer told him they spent two years migrating Photoshop from Windows to macOS.
+In Yin Wang's essay, [On Linux，Windows And Mac](https://www.yinwang.org/blog-cn/2013/03/07/linux-windows-mac), he mentioned that an Adobe designer told him they spent two years migrating Photoshop from Windows to macOS.

 Will supporting a new region require two years of adaptation?
 For some projects, it might.
 This is a critical design consideration.